evalquote/itpl2dirtree/README.md

-itpl2dirtree
+itpl2dirtree                         2016.12.5

-Create directory tree and symbolic link to entity according to Mac iTnues playlist XML file (~/Music/iTunes/iTunes Music Library.xml).
+Create a directory tree as playlist folder and symbolic links to music entity files according to a Mac iTnues playlist XML file (~/Music/iTunes/iTunes Music Library.xml).

-itpl2dirtree is useful when you are coping iTunes library to non-iTunes environment, such as Rasberry pi Volumio.
+itpl2dirtree is useful when you are coping your iTunes library to a non-iTunes environment, such as Rasberry pi Volumio.

 Depend package:
 expat-dev

-Please install expat-dev
+Please install expat-dev, (on Volumio, do as follows)
-for example

 apt-get install expat-dev

 Usage: